When you’re first beginning with band lighting, it’s really difficult to know what you should buy to make a great show.

-Anything you don’t wash will just disappear in the eyes of a crowd member, which typically is not your plan! (unless you do really dislike that drummer)
+Anything you don’t light from the front will just disappear in the eyes of a crowd member, which typically is not your plan! (unless you do really dislike that drummer)

 To accomplish this, we want to get some lights out in front of the band.